Plant-Tracer/webapp/docs/Installation.rst

 ----------------------------
 * A home directory on Dreamhost (or another web hosting provider) that provides passengers, or some other wsgi-based approach for running a Python Bottle app (e.g. `mod_wsgi` on Apache).

-* A MySQL database with three users defined in a mysql credentials file:
+* A MySQL database and a locally installed mysql client.
+  - You may use a pre-existing MySQL database, and if so, please prepare a mysql credentials file with three users defined:

     * `[client]` which can modify the schema
     * `[dbreader]` which can read the database
     * `[dbwriter]` which can write the database

+  - Alternatively, if desired, these instructions will create a database that can be used locally, usually for development purposes.
+This process creates a mysql credentials file for this new database in etc/credentials.ini

-* python3.11 installed.
+* If installing on ubuntu or windows, ensure that python3.11 installed.
 Verify that typing 'python' gives you python3.11.
 If it doesn't, make sure that your PATH is up-to-date.
+(Python is installed automatically using brew on MacOS if not present, using the steps in this document.)

 * If installing on a MacOS machine, HomeBrew must be installed prior to performing the steps below.